Towards Markov-State Holography: Example

+Consider a toy model of a protein represented by the Markov network \cite{Prinz2011,bowman2013introduction,Olsson2017} in Figure~\ref{fig1}(a).
+The microscopic states represent different stages of the folding of an idealized protein with 3 domains The $0/1$ represents the unfolding/folding of each domain.
+If it is not possible to resolve each microscopic state, but only to observe the number of folded domains, the $8$ states are projected onto $4$ observable states.
+The observable Markov states $a$ and $d$ represent the fully unfolded and folded state of the protein, respectively.
+The transition rates $L_{\alpha\beta}$ for the Markov jump process are drawn randomly.
+In this example, the effective transition matrix $\mathbf{\Omega}$ is the same as $\mathbf{\Phi}$.
+The eigenvalues of the matrices are listed in Table~\ref{tab:table1}.

+We simulate the microscopic Markov process to obtain one trajectory with $10^8$ transitions, which is sufficient for the statistics to sample histograms up to $k=12$ (see~Appendix~\hyperref[sec:sim]{E}~for simulation details).
+We project the full trajectory onto the observable space (states $a$, $b$, $c$, and $d$), and analyze the sequence of visited states.
+Note that, while our method can be readily applied to driven systems (see Appendix \hyperref[sec:driven]{F}) as long as the corresponding networks are irreducible with time-homogeneous transition rates, the example here satisfies detailed balance.

-Kymographs of transition probabilities $\mp(i|jS^j_k)$ between different pairs of states conditioned on histories are shown in Fig.~\ref{fig2}(a-c).
-Specifically, the conditional probability $\mp(b|aS^a_k)$ and $\mp(b|cS^c_k)$ in panel (a) take the value $1$ independent of the histories, because states $a$ and $c$ are reflecting.
+Histograms of transition probabilities $\mp(i|jS^j_k)$ between different pairs of states conditioned on histories of different lengths $k$ are shown in Figure~\ref{fig2}(a-c).
+Specifically, the conditional probability $\mp(b|aS^a_k)$ and $\mp(c|dS^d_k)$ in Figure~\ref{fig2}(a) takes the value $1$ independent of the histories, because states $a$ and $d$ are both reflecting and Markov, i.e. the next step after $a$ is always $b$, and after $d$ always $c$.
+In this network, the histograms for $\mp(c|bS^b_k)$ (and $\mp(d|cS^c_k)$), which are not displayed, contain exactly the same information as those for $\mp(a|bS^b_k)$ ($\mp(b|cS^c_k)$) because $\mp(a|bS^b_k)=1-\mp(c|bS^b_k)$ holds for any $S^b_k$.

+We take the transition probabilities $\mp(b|cS^c_k)$ in Figure~\ref{fig2}(c) as an example of how to analyze the dynamics of observed sequences in detail.
+The conditional probability irrespective of history is one value $\mp(b|c)\approx 0.763$, determined by the number of occurrences of sequence $c\rightarrow b$ divided by that of state $c$, corresponding to the row at $k=0$.
+Adding one step in history, the histogram of $\mp(b|cS^c_1)$ exhibits two bars in Figure~\ref{fig1}(c), corresponding to the row $k=1$ in Figure~\ref{fig2}(c).
+The locations of the two bars are determined by the number of occurrences of sequence ${d\rightarrow c\rightarrow b}$ divided by that of ${d\rightarrow c}$, and $b\rightarrow c\rightarrow b$ by ${b\rightarrow c}$, respectively.
+Two distinct bars indicate that state $c$ is non-Markov, since the transition probability depends on the history.
+Therefore, state $c$ contains more than one microscopic state, and the transition ${c\rightarrow b}$ consists of at least two microscopic transition paths with different splitting probabilities.